Observing Randomness

 # What is drand?

-Drand (opens new window) is a public, verifiable, unpredictable and unbiased randomness beacon.
+drand (opens new window) is a public, verifiable, unpredictable and unbiased randomness beacon.
 It is based on the idea that, to generate randomness in a reliable and trustworthy way, you cannot depend on a single entity to control the infrastructure where it runs.
 For this, we have sought the collaboration of multiple organizations to run their own drand daemons, forming the League of Entropy (opens new window) (LoE) - a distributed organization where each of the participating partners runs a drand node.
 There are other resources, such as the project’s documentation pages (opens new window), which explain the cryptographic details regarding how randomness is generated by multiple parties using threshold cryptography.
 This blog post will instead focus on the challenges we faced when we tried to design, implement and deploy monitoring infrastructure for this distributed network.

 As a little bit of background, a drand network is composed of multiple nodes.
 A given network is also sometimes called a beacon chain, since each network generates separate randomness beacons at a specific interval, called also a round.
 The number of nodes on a network is fixed at any given point in time and is only changed during a ceremony.
 During the ceremony a threshold is set, which is the minimum number of nodes that need to be connected to the network at any given time for randomness generation to succeed.